Yvette-Ibarra/classification-project/README.md

   * Answer the following initial questions
     * How often does churn occur?
+    * Does monthly charges affect churn?
-    * Does having a high monthly charge affect churn?
+    * Does having Senior Citizen status affect churn?
-    * Do Senior Citizens churn more than non-Senior Citizens?
-    * Do Senior Citizens pay more monthly charges that non Senior Citizens?
     * Does tenure affect churn?
-    * Does the contract type of customer affect churn?
+    * Does contract type affect churn?
-    * Does gender influence churn?
+    * Does gender affect churn?
+    * Does having a partner affect churn?